- It’s not unusual for viruses to mutate as it moves from person to person

-Scientists report that the novel coronavirus that causes COVID-19 is mutating—but so far, it does not mutate very often, and when it does, it doesn’t change very much.
+Scientists reported in July that the novel coronavirus that causes COVID-19 is mutating—but so far, it does not mutate very often, and when it does, it doesn’t change very much.
 Francis Collins, the director of the National Institutes of Health, told a Senate subcommittee on July 2 that the vaccines currently being developed should be effective against a coronavirus mutation, according to the Washington Post.

 “The good news is this is not like HIV.
 This is not like influenza,” Collins said.
 “It’s a fairly well-behaved virus that we think we ought to be able to tackle effectively with a vaccine strategy.”